tlamedia/gtm-kit/readme.txt

 * GTM Kit can now surface launch and upgrade announcements from gtmkit.com without a plugin release.

 #### Bugfixes:
+* Prevent a fatal error on WooCommerce shop and archive pages when another plugin (e.g. WP Grid Builder) re-runs the product loop without a current product in context.
+GTM Kit now skips its hidden product-data tag instead of crashing the page.
 * No more "headers already sent" PHP warning when running WP-CLI commands on sites that use the Cookie Keeper option.

 #### Other: